Beyond I'm Sorry, I Can't: Dissecting Large Language Model Refusal: Introduction

 Mainstream defences center on behavioural training - supervised fine‑tuning (SFT) and Reinforcement Learning from Human Feedback (RLHF, RLAIF) - combined with post‑hoc policy filters~\cite{Ouyang2022Training,Bai2022Training,Bai2022Constitutional}.
 Although RL techniques improve harmlessness, it inherits classic RL failure modes such as reward hacking and brittleness under distribution shift~\cite{skalse2022defining}.
 Recent reward‑shaping schemes~\cite{rafailov2023direct} alleviate some issues, yet they remain iterative \emph{trial‑and‑error} tweaks to an opaque system, optimising outputs without revealing \emph{why} the model refuses or complies.
 Moreover, these methods require an auxiliary reward model and on-policy optimisation, making them impractical at inference time, whereas SAE or steering interventions add only a lightweight mask in a single forward pass.

 Mechanistic interpretability seeks to reverse‑engineer neural networks into human‑understandable components.
 Sparse autoencoders (SAEs) have become a key tool in this agenda: by disentangling highly superposed vectors into a moderately over‑complete set of sparse latent features that often align with semantic concepts~\cite{bricken2023monosemanticity}.
-Recent work \cite{arditi2024refusal} demonstrates that ablating residual activations along a single direction can flip refusal.
-Another work by \citet{o2024steering} show that steering or ablating few SAE features can flip refusal behavior on Phi-3 Mini.
+Recent work \cite{arditi2024refusal} shows that ablating a single residual-stream direction can flip refusals. \citet{wollschlager2025geometry} find that the refusal mechanism is governed by complex spatial structures.
+Another work by \citet{o2024steering} shows that steering or ablating few SAE features can flip refusal behavior on Phi-3 Mini.
 These findings suggest that refusal is mediated by a \emph{sparse} sub‑circuit rather than a diffuse behavioral mask.

 At the same time, LLM computation exhibits substantial \emph{redundancy}: multiple, partially overlapping features can implement the same logical function, a phenomenon dubbed the \emph{hydra effect}~\cite{mcgrath2023hydra}.
 When one head (feature) is severed by ablation, another may activate to preserve the downstream behaviour.
 In our experiments we observe precisely this pattern: features we identify as critical to refusal re‑activate whenever a distinct precursor is removed, implying a safety‑critical network of “hydra‑heads’’ whose dependencies must be mapped \emph{jointly}.
 Understanding and managing this redundancy is essential for reliable, feature‑level alignment interventions.
 However, the standard tool of linear probes implicitly models effects as weighted sums of individual features - i.e., they assume each feature contributes independently and linearly to the output.
 As a result they cannot capture higher-order interactions, correlations, conditional dependencies, or shared variance arising from redundancy \citep{nonlinear_interactions_0, nonlinear_interactions_1, nonlinear_interactions_2}.